What does a STEM Ambassador do?

 There are many ways you can get involved as an employer or as an individual professional.
 Some of the opportunities are:

-If you're an ambassador that's been to an event, log in to STEMnet and let us know!
+If you're a STEM Ambassador that's been to an event, log in to your STEM account and let us know!

 Our two Relationship Managers are here to help you identify what you want to offer to a school or person who’s interested in a career in your profession or industry.
 To find out more about potential roles for you, contact the Relationship Managers via email email@example.com and telephone 01473 740219